 Career fairs are a great way to network and connect with employers in your field of interest.
 You can practice your introductions and prepare strategies for success using our Career Fairs Strategies handout.

 For upcoming CPP career fairs check out our calendar of events.

 One of the most effective ways to meet people in a professional field and gather information about what’s happening in an occupation or an industry is to conduct an informational interview.
 An informational interview is a networking approach that allows you to meet key professionals, gather career information, investigate career options, get advice on job search techniques and get referrals to other professionals.

 Most professionals are happy to help students with their professional pursuits, but you have to ask the right questions in the right way.
 The art of informational interviewing is in knowing how to balance your hidden agenda (to locate an internship or job) with the unique opportunity to learn firsthand about your chosen field.
-Never ask for a job, but behave respectfully and professionally, and a job may follow.
+Never ask for a job, but be respectful and professional, and a job just may follow!

-You can find more information about how to conduct an informational interview, and suggested questions to ask by reading our informational interview packet.
+You can find more information about how to conduct an informational interview, and suggested questions to ask by reading our Informational Interviewing packet.

 Why add social media as a job search strategy?
-According to a recent Jobvite survey, 92 percent of U.S. companies used social media to find talent — and according to NACE’s Student Survey only 41 percent of recent college grads are using social media to look for a job.
+According to a recent Jobvite survey, 92 percent of U.S. companies used social media to find talent.
+According to a LinkedIn study, approximately 85% of jobs are filled through some form of networking — and according to NACE’s Student Survey only 41 percent of recent college grads are using social media to look for a job.

 Social media can be a great tool to advance your career.
 In particular, it can be leveraged to find jobs and internships.
-With the recent explosion of social media, many companies use Twitter, LinkedIn, Facebook, and blogs in their process of finding new talent.
+Here are 10 tips for using social media in your job search.
+With the recent explosion of social media, many companies use Twitter, LinkedIn, Facebook, Instagram and Tik Tok in their process of finding new talent.
 Likewise, job seekers can use social media to highlight their skills and stand out from other candidates.